 Baptism is the first step of a journey of faith, and as a godparent you will be one of the most important people to accompany your godchild on that journey.
 That is why godparents themselves must have been baptised (either as a baby or as an adult) and may also have been confirmed too – it shows that you too, are on the same journey, if a little further ahead, and so are well placed to help your godchild develop in their faith and come to know God for themselves.
 (Christening and Baptism are different words for the same thing - and Baptism in any church is recognised.)

 In the Baptism service we use three main symbols; the cross, water and a lighted candle.
-All three are used to symbolise that the child is now a member of God’s church and is intending to follow a Christian life, with the help and support of their Parents and Godparents, and with the prayers and support of the existing church community.
+All three are used to symbolise that the child is now a member of God’s church and is intending to follow a Christian life, with the help and support of their Parents and Godparents, and with the prayers and support of the whole church community.

 To look at the Baptism Promises in more detail, click here.